KratosMultiphysics/Examples/shape_optimization/11_Shape_Update_Optimization_Stanford_Bunny/README.md

 ## Alternative problem setup

 The bounding geoemtry of the Stanford bunny can be approached (wrapped) from the opposite site as well.
-For such a *shrinking* optimization we start from a small sphere.
+For such a *shrinking* optimization we start from a large sphere.
 Compared to the example described above, the starting geometry is exchanged, the feasible side for the bounding geometry is switched and the objective is swtiched as well - see the setup in the [shrink folder](shrink) for details.

   <p align="center">
     <img src="images/bunny_results_largeSphere.gif" height="500">